dd86k/aliceserver/README.md

 speaking, a 32-bit integer number (`int`), and _Number_ meaning a 64-bit double-precision floating-point number (`double`, IEEE 754).

+DAP is capable of initiating multiple debugging sessions.

+Aliceserver does not yet support multi-session.

 ### Connection Details

 By default, single-session mode is used, where standard streams are used